 Guidelines

-- Monographs, edited volumes, audio-visual material, news/blog sites, films, documentaries, and similar resources that are extraordinarily useful in educating non-specialists about Central Eurasia are eligible for consideration.
-Single articles, news stories, blog posts, or travel guides are not eligible.
-Materials must have been produced, published, or disseminated in the two years preceding the award deadline.
+• Monographs, edited volumes, audio-visual material, news/blog sites, newsletters, films, documentaries, and similar resources that are extraordinarily useful in educating non-specialists about Central Eurasia are eligible for consideration.

-- Individuals and organizations need not be members of CESS to be nominated, but must become members by the nomination deadline to be considered.
+Individuals and organizations need not be members of CESS to be nominated but must become members by the nomination deadline to be considered.

 How to apply